-second, to the Class 2M-2 and Class 2M-2H Reference Tranches, pro rata, based on their Class Notional Amounts, third, to the Class 2M-1 and Class 2M-1H Reference Tranches, pro rata, based on their Class Notional Amounts, and
+third, to the Class 2M-2A and Class 2M-AH Reference Tranches, pro rata, based on their Class Notional Amounts, fourth, to the Class 2M-1 and Class 2M-1H Reference Tranches, pro rata, based on their Class Notional Amounts, and

-Because the Class 2M-1 and Class 2M-2 Notes correspond to the Class 2M-1 and Class 2M-2 Reference Tranches, respectively, any Tranche Write-down Amounts allocated to the Class 2M-1 or Class 2M-2 Reference Tranches pursuant to the hypothetical structure will result in a corresponding reduction in the Class Principal Balance of the Class 2M-1 or Class 2M-2 Notes, as applicable.
+Because the Class 2M-1, Class 2M-2A, Class 2M-2B and Class 2B Notes correspond to the Class 2M-1, Class 2M-2A, Class 2M-2B and Class 2B Reference Tranches, respectively, any Tranche Write-down Amounts allocated to the Class 2M-1, Class 2M-2A, Class 2M-2B or Class 2B Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the Class 2M-1, Class 2M-2A, Class 2M-2B or Class 2B Notes, as applicable (without regard to any exchanges of Group 2 Exchangeable Notes for Group 2 RCR Notes for such Payment Date).
+If any Group 2 RCR Notes are held by Holders, any Tranche Write-down Amount that is allocable to the related Group 2 Exchangeable Notes will be allocated to reduce the Class Principal Balance or Class Notional Amount, as applicable, of the related Group 2 RCR Notes.